· 20 April 2017 ·

 The story of Oxford and Elizabeth’s England has color, pageantry, human drama — and Burke Boyce has caught all of it with stirring fidelity.
 Cloak of Folly is further evidence that he is a writer of unusual versatility and a most accomplished novelist.

 Aside from the hyperbole and abuse of semicolons, I take issue with two items.
-First, what got me thrown into the Tower may have been wayward but it was not my tongue, and second, half the women in the kingdom is a conservative estimate.
+First, what got me thrown into the Tower may have been wayward but it was not my tongue.
+Second, half the women in the kingdom is a conservative estimate.

 The story is what one might expect in an Elizabethan pot-boiler from 1949.
 I’d enjoy seeing Mr Boyce’s notes.
-He commands detail in some areas – he knows his Italian swordsmanship and he’s good at sea, much like his protagonist.
-Then there are things he ignores or doesn’t seem to know, and there are flights of fancy that made me laugh out loud.
+He commands detail in some areas, for instance he knows his Italian swordsmanship and he’s good at sea, much like his protagonist.
+Then there are things he ignores or doesn’t seem to know, and utter flights of fancy that made me laugh out loud.
 That’s not to complain though: the book is a novel, not a biography.
 Even so, it holds more essential truth about me than all the fiction put out as fact can ever do for Willy.

-Cloak of Folly falls well short of literature, but it’s entertaining if you want escapism, or if you’re curious to read an imagined interpretation of my life that doesn’t have to play by the scholarly rules.
+Cloak of Folly falls well short of literature, but it’s entertaining if you want escapism, or if you’re curious to read an imagined interpretation of my life that doesn’t have to play by scholarly rules.
 You don’t need to track down a fusty paper copy, as the book is available to borrow online, gratis, at the Internet Archive.
-I can’t say enough about what these folks do to preserve knowledge and keep it accessible.
+I can’t say enough about what these folks do to preserve knowledge and keep it freely accessible.
 Send them a donation.